secariolabs/secariolabs.github.io/_posts/2023-03-03-analysing-and-reproducing-poc-for-log4j-2-15-0.md

 With this, we were able to reproduce the attack and once again be in a position to achieve RCE.

-Our research concluded that several important requirements have to be present to be able to bypass the patch of 2.15.0.
-The most important ones being 1) the ability to write within a context that 2) is used within a custom pattern in an application 3) using a broad DNS resolver.
+## Conclusion

+Our research confirmed that while the patch in Log4j 2.15.0 introduced stricter controls, bypassing it is possible under specific conditions, such as:

+1. The attacker has the ability to write within a context.
+2. If a custom pattern is being used within the application.
+3. If the application makes use of a broad DNS resolver.